 God owns everything –

-Jesus has received all the authority of the Father; that is a lot of
+Jesus has received all authority from the Father; that is a lot of

 authority.
-God is infinite and He owns everything; Jesus is God; He owns us,
+God is infinite and He owns everything; Jesus is God, and He owns

-authority; rather, it means the Father has authority over all things through Christ.
+authority; rather, the Father has authority over all things through Christ.
 The difference between the military and the business

 world is how they view authority.
 When the military delegates authority, the

-one who delegates maintains his authority through the person who received it,
+one who delegates maintains his authority in the person who received it,

 whereas the business world tends to view authority as giving it away, and is

-therefore they are stingy with it.
+therefore stingy with it.
 The person who understood faith was the centurion, who said in Mat 8,5-10, “I also am a man

 under authority, with soldiers under me; and I say to this one, 'Go!' and he